Ottawa firefighter killed in skydiving incident in Arnprior, Ont.

 "He was an amazing person, firefighter and the lead of our Fire Ventures Program.
 The news of his passing is difficult for the entire fire service family."

-Renfrew paramedics say emergency crews received a report of a skydiver involved in a hard landing.
+Renfrew paramedics say emergency crews received a report of a skydiver involved in a hard landing at the Arnprior Airport Wednesday afternoon.

 "On arrival, paramedics found a skydiver who sustained significant traumatic injuries," said Mike Nolan, Renfrew County Paramedic Services chief.